 - A lapse of coverage will occur when there is ten days or more between the effective date of new insurance and the termination date of the previous insurance policy.

-- When there is a lapse of coverage, the Department will impose and mail a notice of the $25 lapse fee.
-You have 30 days to pay the lapse fee to avoid additional charges.
+- When there is a lapse of coverage, the Department will impose and mail a notice of the $25 lapse fine.
+You have 30 days to pay the lapse fine to avoid additional charges.

-- If the $25 fee is not paid within 30 days, the Department will mail a Notice of Suspension and the vehicle registration will be suspended or revoked.
+- If the $25 fine is not paid within 30 days, the Department will mail a Notice of Suspension and the vehicle registration will be suspended or revoked.

 - Driving a vehicle with a suspended, revoked or cancelled registration is a misdemeanor and can result in additional fines or penalties, if convicted.

-- Learn more about penalties, fines, lapse of insurance coverage, registration suspension, and registration reinstatement.
+- Learn more about registration suspension and reinstatement.